hfiref0x/KDU/README.md

 #### Limitations of -map command

-Due to unusual way of loading that is not involving standard kernel loader, but uses overwriting already loaded modules with shell-code, there are some limitations:
+Due to unusual way of loading that is not involving standard kernel loader, but uses overwriting already loaded modules with shellcode, there are some limitations:

 + Loaded drivers MUST BE specially designed to run as "driverless";

 That mean you cannot use parameters specified at your DriverEntry as they won't be valid.
-That also mean you can not load *any* drivers but only specially designed or you need to alter shell-code responsible for driver mapping.
+That also mean you can not load *any* drivers but only specially designed or you need to alter shellcode responsible for driver mapping.

 + No SEH support for target drivers;